neongreen/artyom.me/haskell-faq.md

 # Is this going to be Haskell propaganda?

 No!
-I hate Haskell with all my heart.

-# Seriously?

-Just kidding.
-I like Haskell, but it's not the primary reason I'm writing this.
-1st of all, I hate stupid “Haskell is so awesome” spiels (you can find a lot of them out there), and 2nd, I like writing, especially when it only requires typing and doesn't require much thinking.
+I like Haskell, but it's not the primary reason I'm writing this:

+  * I hate stupid “Haskell is so awesome” spiels (you can find a lot of them out there) so I wanted to write something more-or-less objective

+  * I like writing, especially when it only requires typing and doesn't require that much thinking (as long as I notice whenever I try to use weasel words)

 # Okay, what can I use Haskell for?

-For writing programs!
-Or games.
-Or sites, why not.
+For writing programs, or games, or sites (why not).
 Or you can use it for quickly doing things (like calculating something, or drawing something [like this](http://projects.haskell.org/diagrams/gallery/images/Gray.big.png), or whatever).

+Same as most other programming languages, really.
+(There are things Haskell is better/worse at than other languages, but I'll talk about them later.)

 # Would I like Haskell?